-It’s important to firstly know the difference between steel-look and steel-replacement windows.
-Steel-replacement is frequently a term used for windows intended to replace existing steel windows.
+It’s important to first know the difference between steel-look and steel-replacement windows.
+Steel replacement is frequently a term used for windows intended to replace existing steel windows.
 The term steel-look refers more to the style of the windows, although these too are suitable as a replacement for existing metal windows.

 Despite, the popularity of this style of glazing, some of the UK’s best and longest established fabricators have been making these products long before they were popular.